instagibbs/bolts/XX-eltoo-onchain.md

 ## Requirements

 A node:
-  - once it has broadcast a funding transaction OR sent a commitment signature for a commitment transaction that contains an HTLC output:
+  - once it has broadcast a funding transaction OR sent a signature for a update/settlement transaction pair that contains an HTLC output:
     - until all outputs are *irrevocably resolved*:
       - MUST monitor the blockchain for transactions that spend any output that is NOT *irrevocably resolved*.